Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Page limit for SAP Individual Discovery Grants: five pages.

-For bridging grant applications;
+For bridging grant applications:

 Considering equity, diversity and inclusion (EDI) in the research process promotes research excellence by making research outcomes more ethically sound, rigorous, reproducible, and useful.
-It is important to consider EDI through each stage of the research process including, but not limited to, the research questions, design, methodology, analysis, interpretation, and dissemination of results, and integrate these considerations where relevant.
-Consult Equity, diversity and inclusion considerations at each stage of the research process for more information.
+It is important to consider EDI through each stage of the research process including, but not limited to, the research questions, design, methodology, analysis, interpretation, and dissemination of results, and integrate these considerations where relevant.For more information, consult Equity, diversity and inclusion considerations at each stage of the research process and a new video on Strengthening research by integrating equity, diversity and inclusion considerations in the research process.

 Addressing the points below, describe the proposed research to be supported.
 Images and graphics are included in the page limit.